FDA-AI/FDAi/docs/staff/fdai-director.md

 ### Summary

-We are seeking a software engineer to assist with the creation of FDAi AI agent to quantify the precise effects of foods, drugs, supplements, and medical interventions on human health.
+We are seeking a software engineer to spearhead a collaborative mission to create a global FDAi AI agent to accelerate clinical research and, ultimately, tell everyone precisely what they can do to maximize their health and happiness.

 **Type:** Full-Time

-### About FDAI Initiative:
+### About the FDAi:

+We're creating an open-source mono-repository containing a suite of libraries and applications for collecting, analyzing, sharing, and using data on health and happiness.

+Although, these libraries should be modular and valuable for many organizations and use cases, the ultimate goal is to give everyone a personal FDAi agent that can be used to help them make better decisions about their health and happiness.

-Our open-source mono-repository is home to a suite of libraries and applications dedicated to creating personal FDAi AI agents.
-This agent is designed to import health data for individuals worldwide, convert it to structured data, and apply causal inference analysis to longitudinal time series data.
-Our mission is to personalize healthcare by determining the positive and negative effects of all foods, drugs, and treatments, suggest optimal treatments, and connect individuals to clinical trials.
-Additionally, we aggregate data to conduct mega studies on the effects of various substances, publishing our findings to advance global health knowledge.
+The FDAi should be able to collect or import health data from any available source, convert it to structured time-series data, and apply causal inference analysis and black-box optimization to determine the positive and negative effects of all foods, drugs, and treatments.

+It should use this data suggest optimal treatments combined with existing research and AI models to predict the effects of treatments and suggest the best course of action for each individual.

+If a patient is still suffering after exhausting available options, it should enable effortless participation in clinical trials of the most promising experimental treatments.

+Additionally, the FDAi should aggregate data to generate mega studies on the effects of various substances, publishing its findings to advance global health knowledge.

 ### Job Description: